 Live Tiny, Visually Bigger

-Four important techniques for making things “feel bigger” are worth noting here.
+Four important techniques to make things “feel bigger”.
 This list is in order of effect per cost.

 - Lighten things up.
 One of the cheapest and easiest ways of “feeling” less cramped is with color — particularly light and bright colors.
 Wood walls look cool, but they can also contribute to that “too small” feel.
 Paint and bright colors in fabric can make a big difference.